KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![[Pasted image 20250918205413.png]]
 ![[Pasted image 20250918205452.png]]

-I2C is mostly used for just like sensors, peripheral control, like signals that can afford to be slow.
+I2C is mostly used for just like sensors, peripheral control, like signals that can afford to be slow because it's a small 2 pin, bidirectional protocol.
 I might be able to also move around some pins to potentially get another I2C bus, but it's not the end of the world if I can't, but for now, at least I have one!

+Now I don't notice any more pins that I could possibly use for an I2C bus, so I'm just going to leave it for now.